jonathanfelicity/c/README.md

 pointer is a variable that stores the memory address of another variable.
 Pointers are used to indirectly access and manipulate the data stored in memory.

 - pointer  are declared `*` sysmbol in a vairiable declaration
-- `&` in C/C++ refers to address of, and is us to get the address of a variable.
+- `&` in C/C++ refers to address of, and is use to get the address of a variable.

 ```c
 #include <stdio.h>